HenriquePorto/Himalia/README.md

 # Himalia
-Repository for the Water Wise prototype, developed in the Nasa Space Apps Challenge 2024.
+Repository for the Water Wise concept, developed by the Himalia Team in the Nasa Space Apps Challenge 2024.

 ## Overview